chrisahart/chrisahart.github.io/_pages/about.md

 I am a Postdoctoral Researcher at Westlake University (China), in the Multiscale Materials Modelling group of Prof. Shi Liu.

-My research sits at the intersection of electronic structure theory and molecular dynamics, spanning DFT based simulations, machine learning interatomic potentials, and the development of computational methods.
+My research spans electronic structure theory and molecular dynamics, with a focus on DFT-based simulation, machine learning interatomic potentials, and first-principles method development.
+I am an active user and developer of the CP2K electronic structure package.

 A recent focus of this work is DeepPolaron, a machine learning approach to modelling small polaron transport from first principles.
 The methodology is described in a preprint on arXiv, with an implementation currently being integrated into DeePMD-kit.